amfaber/Andreas-Malthe-Faber-resume/README.md

 ## Gnina modifications
 Another critical model in my Master's Thesis is [gnina](https://github.com/gnina/gnina), which is written in C++.
 Initially, just building the project on a server I didn't have root access to was quite the challenge.
 I eventually got all the dependencies built from source, and was then able to build gnina.
 As gnina is integrated into the training of a generative model, I ran into a problem much like the one I initially encountered in EquiBind.
 Constantly calling gnina in the training loop was repeatedly loading both the CNN and the protein, while it would be greatly preferable to keep these two in memory while loading new molecules.
 As a solution, I made a new option for the gnina CLI: "--continuous-operation", in which the binary doesn't shut down after calculating the molecules, but instead awaits input from stdin.
 Once anything other than "quit" is received, it is assumed that the supplied input file has been mutated, and the molecules are loaded and scored against the protein again.
 Once gnina finishes computation, it outputs a specific string to stdout.
 In the training loop, this binary is called from a python subprocess, and the communication between python and C++ can then be achieved through stdio.

-While this setup is a hack, it was quick and preferable to refactoring the very large gnina project into something like a proper python package.
+While this setup is a bit of a hack, it was quick and preferable to refactoring the very large gnina project into something like a proper python package.

 ## Ab Initio Kattis problem
 My first C++ project was for a [specific Kattis problem](https://github.com/amfaber/Andreas-Malthe-Faber-resume/tree/main/Kattis%20problems%20with%20explanations/7.5%20-%20Ab%20initio) where I could not get the python runtime under 1 second, no matter how many improvements I made to the algorithm.
 Thus, I decided to implement the algorithm in C++ instead.
 There was some initial friction, but being able to troubleshoot through the working (slower) implementation in Python was instrumental to debugging the C++ implementation.